 I’m a strong proponent of fed is best but boy does being a formula feeding mama complicate things when you are traveling.
 Formula feeding adds on a whole extra layer of equipment and logistics to think about and was arguably one of the things I stressed about the most before we started traveling with our little lady.

 This post is filled with tips for traveling with formula and lessons we’ve learned.
 Hopefully I can help ease any anxiety you might have about traveling as a formula feeding parent.
-This is not a sponsored post, just items I swear by for any formula feeding mom or dad!
+This is not a sponsored post, just items I swear by for any formula feeding mom or dad who will be travelling and flying with formula!

 FORMULA FEEDING TRAVEL TIPS